Speech on Capitalism: History, Meaning, Examples and Growth

 Capitalism vs Socialism

 ‘For a long, there has been a debate between capitalism and socialism.
 Socialism is just the opposite of capitalism.
 Socialism advocates for collective or state ownership of the means of production.
-The idea is to eliminate or minimize private ownership in favor of public or community control.’
+The idea is to eliminate or minimize private ownership in favour of public or community control.’

 ‘During the Cold War from 1947 to 1991, there was a war of ideologies between the USA and the USSR.
 The USA was a pro-capitalist economy and the USSR was pro-socialist.
 Both these countries and their allies were engaged in geopolitical tension.’